jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 While many argue that "the more [data] the merrier", in reality, the more log statements you have, the less you can find due to noise and non-determinism.

-With the success of anomaly detection in 2017-2018, in 2019 we are planning the next phase of our next-gen monitoring and troubleshooting suite.
+With the success of developing pattern discovery for anomaly detection in 2017-2018, in 2019 we are planning the next phase of our next-gen monitoring and troubleshooting suite.
-We will extend anomaly detection by implementing two new detector services for distributed trace and service logs.
+We will extend supported patterns by implementing new detector services for distributed trace and service logs.
 All the anomaly detectors contribute with results to a central knowledge repository of metric, trace, and log observations, and alarms and relevant external events (e.g., platform upgrades).

-### Root-cause analysis
+### Inductive Inference

+Inductive reasoning draws a conclusion by gathering together particular observations (i.e., patterns discovered) in the form of premises and reasons from these particular premises to a general conclusion.
+Root-cause analysis is a particular form of inference.

-A [semi-supervised machine learning](https://en.wikipedia.org/wiki/Semi-supervised_learning) system will analyze the repository to automatically identify complex incidents associated with failures and explain the underlying possible root-cause to SREs and operators.
+A [semi-supervised machine learning](https://en.wikipedia.org/wiki/Semi-supervised_learning) system will analyze the repository to automatically infer complex incidents associated with failures and explain the underlying possible root-cause to SREs and operators.
-This analysis will learn associations between anomalies, alerts and external events which will be formalized as rules and stored in a [knowledge-based system](https://en.wikipedia.org/wiki/Knowledge-based_systems).
+This inference will learn associations between patterns, alerts and external events which will be formalized as rules and stored in a [knowledge-based system](https://en.wikipedia.org/wiki/Knowledge-based_systems).
-On top, a smart assistant will help operators in making associations and decisions on the relationship between alerts and anomalies for [root-cause analysis](https://en.wikipedia.org/wiki/Root_cause_analysis).
+On top, a smart assistant will help operators in making associations and decisions on the relationship between patterns, alerts and anomalies for [root-cause analysis](https://en.wikipedia.org/wiki/Root_cause_analysis).

 Several techniques can be for root cause analysis, e.g.:
-+ Physical Host Analysis: Resource saturation high CPU utilization, >90% memory utilization, high dropping of network packets, low IO utilization, memory leaks
-+ Traffic Analysis: Correlation between sudden increase in requests and slashdot effect, with increase latency of requests.
++ Traffic analysis: Correlation between sudden increase in requests and slashdot effect, with increase latency of requests.
-+ Trace Analysis: Component or dependency failure, structural trace analysis, response time span analysis.
++ Trace analysis: Component or dependency failure, structural trace analysis, response time span analysis.
-+ Event Analysis: Causality between upgrades, reconfigurations, and forklift replacements and failure.
++ Event analysis: Causality between upgrades, reconfigurations, and forklift replacements and failure.

-### Auto remediation
+### Remediation

-Once methods for anomaly detection and root cause analysis are mastered, the next step is to look into auto remediation.
+Once methods for pattern discovery and inference are mastered, the next step is to look into auto remediation.
 The first approach consists in running automated diagnostics scripts (runbooks) to troubleshoot and gain insights of the current state of components, services, or systems to, afterwards, conduct a manual remediation.
 As knowledge on failure modes is gained, failure patterns are identified and recovery is encoded into automated remediation scripts.
 Often, only simple failure cases can be handled but this constitute a very good starting point